CraftAcademyLabs/ca_course/extras/react_aut/02_the_tools.md

 ![](https://github.com/tochman/ca_course-1/blob/master/react/tdd_with_react/cypress_landing_page.png?raw=true)

 What Cypress brings to the table, is a solid platform for writing and automating UI tests.
-Powerful features, well written documentation and a wery straight forward configuration.
+Powerful features, well written documentation and a very straight forward configuration.
 Just the way we like it!

 **Step 1**: Install `cypress` and save it as a development dependency: